bagder/uncurled/intro/the-book.md

 # The book

-I decided to split the book into a number of separate sections based on topic, and then talk about a set of specific items, questions or concerns maybe in each such topic.
+This book is divided into eleven separate sections based on topic, in which I talk about a set of specific Open Source items, questions or concerns.

 1. [Experience](../experience.md).
 Stories from half a dozen Open Source projects I have created or joined and spent a significant time and energy